-The severely adverse macroeconomic scenario published by the Federal Reserve and reflected in our stress testing is characterized by a severe global recession that is accompanied by a period of heightened stress in corporate loan and real estate markets.
-The U.S. economy experiences an abrupt, severe decline in output with real GDP falling 6.6% over the first five quarters and unemployment increases to 10% in Q3 2018.
-The 3-Month Treasury bill yields immediately fall to 0.1% and remain at that level through the end of the recession.
+The Scenario published by the Federal Reserve and reflected in our stress testing is characterized by a severe global recession that is accompanied by a global aversion to long-term fixed-income assets.
+The U.S. economy experiences an abrupt, severe decline in output with real GDP falling 7.5% over the first seven quarters and unemployment increasing to 10% in Q3 2019.
+As a result of the severe decline in real activity, short-term Treasury rates fall and remain near zero through the end of the scenario period.
 Additionally, and separate from the macroeconomic assumptions, it is assumed that an instantaneous market shock impacts our trading positions resulting in significant trading and counterparty losses.
 Table 1 summarizes key macroeconomic metrics from the Scenario6.

-Real GDP - Current to Trough (6.6) %
+Real GDP - 2017 Year End to Trough (7.5) %

 Unemployment Rate - Peak Level 10.0

-Home Prices - Current to Trough (25.0)
+Home Prices - 2017 Year End to Trough (29.9)

-Commercial Real Estate Prices - Current to Trough (34.6)
+Commercial Real Estate Prices - 2017 Year End to Trough (40.1)

-Dow Jones US Total Market Index - Current to Trough (49.7)
+Dow Jones US Total Market Index - 2017 Year End to Trough (65.0)

 3-Month Treasury Yield - Trough 0.1

-10-Year Treasury Yield - Trough 0.8
+10-Year Treasury Yield - Trough 2.4